 - It captures detailed price data for price aggregators.

-- It enables cybersecurity firms to perform cyber protection testing.
+- It enables cybersecurity firms to perform cyber protection testing and research.

 - It allows SEO professionals to work with their metrics with high precision.

-Keeping the IP address unchanged hinders your data collection capacities, so you should try using random IP addresses instead.
+Keeping the IP address unchanged hinders your data collection capacities, so you should try using random IPs instead.

 Bypassing restrictions is arguably the most common user scenario: Every day, dozens of web resources get blocked for different reasons (e.g. government restrictions or copyright infringement.)
 Government authorities typically block these websites in their country only, so changing the IP address (and, subsequently, its geolocation) solves this problem.